 I know!
 It sounds like a lot.
 But believe me, it MAKES A HUGE DIFFERENCE!
 Plus it eliminates the possibility of being sick from mishandled meat or meat that was not properly prepared.
 And it feels lighter in your mouth as you eat.

-How to make Poulet En Sauce?
+How To Make Poulet En Sauce?

 I cleaned the meat using the process mentioned above, then marinated the meat for 30 minutes.
 But the longer the better.
 Overnight would be PERFECT.

-Season the meat with the Haitian Epis and lime juice only and set aside.
-Next, add the meat to
+Season the meat with the Haitian Epis, light salt, and lime juice.
+Set aside.

 A deep pan or heavy bottom pan is needed for this stew.
 I actually used a Dutch oven to prepare the stew, although, it is not necessary.